oracle-livelabs/oci/opensearch-objectstorage/function/function.md

 ## Task 1: Create the Application

-The function will take a binary file as input, parse it and give his content in text back.
+The function will take a binary file as input (Word, PDF, ...), parse it and give his content in text back.

-Go the the menu
+Go the menu
 - Developer Services
 - Functions / Application